Veilih/anoikis-skin-notifier/README.md

 ## A convenience tool for Anoik.is SKIN treasure hunters

-This is a simple tool that reads the EVE chat log and let's you know if you have entered one of the systems loaded with a partner SKIN.
+This is a simple tool that reads the EVE chat log and lets you know if you have entered one of the systems loaded with a partner SKIN.
 It plays a desktop notification and opens up the system page in the browser which allows you to claim the SKIN a.s.a.p.